-Exceptions are necessary to account for those situations when it is not medically appropriate to perform onetime screening for HCV infection.
+Exceptions are necessary to account for those situations when it is not medically appropriate to perform annual screening for HCV infection.
 Exceptions are discretionary and the methodology used for measure exception categories are not uniformly relevant across all measures; for this measure, there is a clear rationale to permit an exception for a medical or patient reason.
-Rather than specifying an exhaustive list of explicit reasons for exception for each measure, the measure developer relies on clinicians to link the exception with a specific reason for the decision not to perform one-time screening for HCV infection.
+Rather than specifying an exhaustive list of explicit reasons for exception for each measure, the measure developer relies on clinicians to link the exception with a specific reason for the decision not to perform annual screening for HCV infection required by the measure.